JrSchild/rawhide-viriciti/README.md

 ### Transform
 The transform directory runs different tests to see how fast it is to process data after it is inserted.

+To run all the different variations run the shell script inside the transform folder.

 ### TODO:
 utils.splitTime options should start with the biggest interval (hour) and also define the last interval (minutes).